EricaJoy/notsosecret/README.md

 notsosecret
 =========

-notsosecret is an aggregator of secret.ly links posted to Twitter You can view a live version of this at http://holle.red (at some point when DNS updates)
+notsosecret is an aggregator of secret.ly links posted to Twitter.

+You can view a live version of this at http://holle.red (at some point when DNS updates).

 Requirements